 Her favorite bible verse is Psalms 91:7-8, which reads:

 “A thousand may fall at your side, ten thousand at your right hand, but it will not come near you.
-You will only observe with your eyes of the punishment of the wicked.”
+You will only observe with your eyes the punishment of the wicked.”